-Coursework includes child education, behavior management, and methods of teaching children.
-Instruction will include both theoretical concepts and practical applications needed to provide high-quality services for children.
-The degree is designed to prepare graduates either for immediate employment after graduation from DCC or to enable seamless transfer to a four-year bachelor's degree program in Early Childhood Education and teacher licensure PK-3.
+Public School Teacher Assistant: \$24,900Job growth: 7% from 2014 to 2024 transfer to a four-year bachelor's degree program in Early Childhood Education and teacher licensure PK-3.
 Please see the program coordinator for a list of Virginia Public Institutions that accept this degree for licensure and their criteria.